simonrw/stunner/README.md

 # Stunner

 **Stunner** is a small Go CLI tool that sends STUN Binding Requests to multiple Tailscale DERP servers (or any STUN servers you specify) and reports the resulting NAT classification.
-This helps you determine whether you're behind a **Full Cone**, **Symmetric** NAT, **Restricted**, or otherwise, by analyzing how multiple STUN servers perceive your external IP/port mapping.
+This helps you determine whether you're behind a **Easy**, **Hard** NAT, or otherwise, by analyzing how multiple STUN servers perceive your external IP/port mapping.

 ## Features